h3abionet/h3agwas/assoc/README.md

 need python3, gcta, ldlc, bolt and gemma

 ### Running
-The pipeline is run: `nextflow run esth2-assoc.nf`
+The pipeline is run: `nextflow run assoc/esth2-assoc.nf`

 The key options are:
   * `work_dir` : the directory in which you will run the workflow.
 This will typically be the _h3agwas_ directory which you cloned;
   * `output_dir` : output directory
   * `output` : output pattern
-  * ̀ data` : same option that _plink-assoc.nf_, file is optional, used for gemma, bolt and gcta
+  * ̀ data` : same option that _assoc/plink-assoc.nf_, file is optional, used for gemma, bolt and gcta
     * `pheno` :phenotypes used in data to computed in gemma, bolt
   * `file_gwas` : one ore more one file gwas, used for ldsc and gemma, to defined column of files :
     * ̀ head_pval` : pvalue header [ default : "P_BOLT_LMM" ]